blcxtranslations/blcx/_translated/chapter-0033.md

 He finally found the whereabouts of the Spirit Control technique!

 There were two ways to enter the second level of the library.
 Either he didn't satisfy it, or he would arouse suspicion, so both were not desirable.
-But the treasures trade fair, there would definitely be mid rank techniques for sale.
+But the treasures trade fair, there would definitely be mid-rank techniques for sale.
 As an outsider, he only needed to brush the dust off his clothes and leave and worry about other troubles.

 The sound of footsteps came from behind and Lin Xuan's smile disappeared.
 Revealing a very normal expression, closely passing the approaching person, he no longer delayed and directly went back to the courtyard of the Waste Pills storage.

 Since he made the decision to participate and acquire the Spirit Control technique in the trade fair, the following that, Lin Xuan started to prepare for the trip.
 He had already as and figured out clearly, Sky Pillar mountain was around four hundred kilometres away.
 To mortals, it can be said to be a little far, but Lin Xuan was a cultivator, and even though he could not fly on his spirit tools, he still knew the Imperial Wind technique and could cover the distance quickly.
 Four hundred kilometres would take one day while hurrying and two if he took it slow.
 He could reach it either way, so that gave him seven days time to prepare.

 This kind of sect disbanding trade fair was different from the regular trade fairs of the cultivator cities.
 These did not use spirit stones, but pills, as money.
-To Lin Xuan, the was great news, even though he acquired Zhou Yan and Zhang Yu's wealth, he only had dozens of low grade spirit stones.
+To Lin Xuan, the was great news, even though he acquired Zhou Yan and Zhang Yu's wealth, he only had dozens of low-grade spirit stones.
 But other than using spirit stones as a currency, it can also be used to cultivate or even to craft items.
 Lin Xuan would not bear to easily part with them.

-Moveover, Lin Xuan had special circumstances, the only thing he had no shortage of was pills.
-So to him, using pills as currency was the the best.
-Of course, the concept of "when you go out to buy, don't show your silver" was very clear to Lin Xuan, he was only a low level Spirit Gathering cultivator, it he seemed like he had deep pockets, it was easy to bring disaster on himself.
+Moreover, Lin Xuan had special circumstances, the only thing he had no shortage of was pills.
+So to him, using pills as currency was for the best.
+Of course, the concept of "when you go out to buy, don't show your silver" was very clear to Lin Xuan, he was only a low-level Spirit Gathering cultivator, if he seemed like he had deep pockets, it was easy to bring disaster on himself.
 He could not be like the people of the Soaring Cloud sect, who had the protection of the commandment.

 So for this trip, to be fully prepared, he needed to bring enough pills, and he also needed to be cautious.
 If it wasn't a good opportunity, he would not easily act.
 All in all, he needed to be careful and not attract attention.